Ashfaq Mangi

-Ashfaque Ahmad Mangi (born 16 August 1971) is a Pakistani politician who was the senior vice chairman of Pak Sarzameen Party (PSP).
+Ashfaque Ahmad Mangi (born 16 August 1971) is a Pakistani politician who was the senior vice chairman of PSP (PSP).

 Political career

 Provincial Assembly of Sindh

 In 2013, Ashfaq contested the elections for Sindh Provincial Assembly with Constituency PS-127.
 He received 59811 votes and won his seat in the Sindh Provincial Assembly.

 Joining Pak Sarzameen Party

-He In 2016, he joined Pak Sarzameen Party and resigned from his provincial assembly seat.
+In 2016, Ashfaq joined Pak Sarzameen Party and resigned from his provincial assembly seat.
 In September 2020, Ashfaq was elected as the senior vice chairman of Pak Sarzameen Party.

 Early life and education

 Ashfaq was born on 16 August 1971 in Khairpur, Sindh.
 He did his masters in economics from Shah Abdul Latif University.
 His father is Atta Muhammad Mangi.